by Beth von Staats

 Thomas Cromwell, the third and youngest son of Gregory Cromwell and Elizabeth Seymour, had not only the given name but also the exhaustive work ethic and obviously high intellect of his magnificent grandfather.
 A Parliamentary member of the House of Commons for five consecutive terms from 1571 to 1589, Cromwell represented first Fowey in 1571, then Bodmin from 1572 to 1581, from there Preston in 1584, and finally Grampound from 1586 to 1588.
 The Fowey, Bodmin and Grampound appointments were secured almost assuredly through William Cecil, while the Preston appointment came through Ralph Sadler.

-Unlike his Lutheran leaning and Evangelically minded grandfather, Thomas Cromwell was a Puritan by religion, described as “the model type of parliamentarian, deeply versed in the history and procedure of the institution… eminently responsible, but fearless in defense of liberty.”
+Unlike his Swiss Reformist and evangelically minded grandfather, Thomas Cromwell was a Puritan by religion, described as “the model type of parliamentarian, deeply versed in the history and procedure of the institution… eminently responsible, but fearless in defense of liberty.”
 Cromwell was exceptionally respected for his knowledge of Parliamentary procedure, resulting in his becoming one of the most valued and experienced committeemen of his time.

 While serving in Parliament, Thomas Cromwell participated in over 100 committees, journaling the sessions of Parliament in 1572, 1576, 1581 and 1584.
 Cromwell’s journal diaries now rest at the Trinity College library in Dublin.
 The topics, issues, and concerns addressed through these varying committees illustrate many of the societal challenges of the Elizabethan Period, and include but certainly not limited to discussions about vagabonds, avoiding idleness, rogues, wharves and quays, relief of Vicars, forgery, slanderous practices, children of aliens, and most importantly, the Queen’s safety.